(All fields required)

 Please enter your name.

-P3Southwest (P3SW) is a specialized acute inpatient treatment program within the Division of Psychiatry for youth, ages 8 to 17, with a primary psychiatric DSM5 diagnosis, along with any of the following secondary diagnoses:
+We offer a specialized acute inpatient treatment program within the Division of Psychiatry for youth, ages 8 to 17, with a primary psychiatric diagnosis, along with any of the following secondary diagnoses:

 In collaboration with families, our inter-disciplinary team approach focuses on crisis stabilization, while providing an initial assessment of your child’s psychiatric diagnosis, medical diagnosis and harmful or high-risk behavior.
 Our average length of stay is eight days.

-A variety of therapeutic, visual and sensory equipment is used to help calm and self-regulate youth while in crisis on P3SW.
+A variety of therapeutic, visual and sensory equipment is used to help calm and self-regulate youth.
 Some of the treatment methods used during the crisis stabilization process include:

 The majority of our patient bedrooms are private occupancy and include individual baths to allow for one parent or caregiver to stay overnight with their child.
 Children and adolescents are also encouraged to bring bedding and additional personal items to help ease the transition of an inpatient stay.